-The SEAMAP Spring Plankton Survey was conducted from May 1 to May 31, 2015.
-One hundred twenty-five stations were sampled during the survey.
-This was the thirty-fourth year for the survey and participants included NOAA Fisheries, Louisiana, and Mississippi.
-The objectives of the survey were to collect ichthyoplankton samples for estimates of the abundance and distribution of Atlantic bluefin tuna larvae and collect environmental data at all ichthyoplankton stations.
+The SEAMAP Spring Plankton Survey was conducted by NOAA Fisheries from April 29 through May 31, 2016.
+One hundred nineteen stations were sampled during the survey.
+This was the thirty-fifth year for the survey.
+The objectives of the survey were to assess, using neuston and bongo nets, the occurrence, abundance and geographical distribution of the early life stages of spring spawning fishes, especially Atlantic Bluefin Tuna, from mid-continental shelf to offshore Gulf of Mexico waters in support of annual stock assessments and collect environmental data at all ichthyoplankton stations.

 Plankton samples were taken with standard SEAMAP bongo and neuston samplers.
 The bongo sampler consisted of two conical 61-cm nets with 333-micron mesh.
 Tows were oblique, surface to near bottom (or 200 m) and back to surface.
 A mechanical flowmeter is mounted off-center in the mouth of each bongo net to record the volume of water filtered.
-Volume filtered ranges from approximately 20 to 600 m3 but is typically 30 to 40 m3 at the shallowest stations and 300 to 400 m3 at the deepest stations.
+Volume filtered ranges from approximately 20 to 600 m3 but is typically 30 to 40 m3 at the shallowest stations and 300 to 400 m^3 at the deepest stations.
 A single or double 2x1 m pipe frame neuston net fitted with 0.947 mm mesh netting is towed at the surface with the frame half-submerged for 10 minutes.
 Samples are taken upon arrival on station, regardless of time of day.
 At each station, either a bongo and/or neuston tow are made depending on the specific survey.
 Preservation protocol called for the right bongo samples to be preserved in 10% formalin and then transferred to fresh 95% ethanol after 36 hours.
 The original standard SEAMAP method of initial preservation in 10% formalin for 48 hours was changed to 36 hours in order to improve long term storage for genetic analysis.
 The left bongo and neuston samples are initially preserved in 95% ethanol and then transferred to fresh 95% ethanol after 24 hours.
 In addition, hydrographic data (surface chlorophylls, salinity, temperature and dissolved oxygen from surface, midwater and near bottom, and Forel-ule color) were collected at all stations.